WARNING: This page includes spooky imagery and describes what some may consider to be gruesome and disturbing.

 Nocoffs almost always resemble a noc, almost identically so.
 They are shape-shifters, but this is the only shape a Nocoff seems to be able to take.

 When wyngro backs are turned, however, their true form reveals a shadowy husk with glowing white eyes, sharp teeth and large clawed hands.
 Basically, a floating, haunted version of a noc.
 This form is very rarely seen, however, as a Nocoff will do everything it can to fool the unsuspecting victim for as long as possible.

-SPECIAL CONDITION: Nocoffs are especially rare and not common enough to be found regularly by wyngrew.
-Because of this, please do not portray your wyngro interacting with a Nocoff, unless your character is participating in a particular Quest!
+Nocoffs are especially rare and not common enough to be found regularly by wyngrew.
+We do have a Quest you can do involving Nocoffs, however!